iamRBLM/itamarrosenblum/README.md

-# Frontend Mentor - Workit landing page solution
+# HackerU - Personal Portfolio Project

 This is a solution to the Personal Portfolio project on HackerU.
 This project served as an excellent exercise to practice Front-end Development principles, focusing heavily on responsive design and modern CSS techniques, which are key areas of my personal developer portfolio.